apiks/ZeroTsu/README.md

        VoteChannelCategoryID is the category ID of the category in which the channel created from a user channel creation vote is put

 	   Waifus is whether to enable the waifu commands.
 Use "true" to turn it on.
 Otherwise leave empty or "false"

+	   Kaguya is whether to enable the reacts commands.
+Use "true" to disable them. otherwise leave empty or "false" to turn them on.
+Kaguya is the other bot that goes with this one for react purposes to avoid rate limitation.

 3. Make a file called configsecrets.json in the foldder config.json is in and set this up the following way.
 It's for verification and optional IF Website value above is empty:
 ```javascript